iamsuraj-01/open-space/README.md

 Chats: Engage in group chats to share your thoughts, ideas, and interesting content, or simply enjoy casual chats.

+Here Are the Rules:

+Respect Everyone:
+Treat all members with respect.
+Harassment, discrimination, or hate speech will not be tolerated.

+No Inappropriate Content:
+Do not share offensive, explicit, or inappropriate content.

+No Self-Promotion:
+Do not use the community for promoting your own content or services without permission from the Admin.

+Report Issues:
+If you notice someone breaking the rules, take a screenshot or recording and send it to the Admin or Moderators.
+Necessary actions, including banning, will be taken.

 Thank you for being a part of Open Space.
 Let’s keep this community friendly, respectful, and enjoyable for everyone!

 Invite Link: https://discord.gg/xGY5TVMQmU